Neyaz/yabeda-datadog-1/README.md

 require "yabeda/datadog"
 ```

-Refer to [Yabeda documentation](https://github.com/yabeda-rb/yabeda) for instruction how to configure and use Yabeda.
+Next configure Yabeda metrics.
+Refer to [Yabeda documentation](https://github.com/yabeda-rb/yabeda) for instruction how to configure and use Yabeda metrics.

+Please note when configuring Yabeda you have to use Datadog units.
+Refer to [Datadog unit for metrics documentation](https://docs.datadoghq.com/developers/metrics/#units).

 Refer to [Datadog metrics documentation](https://docs.datadoghq.com/graphing/metrics/) for working with your metrics in Datadog dashboard.

-Please note that configuring Yabeda you have to use Datadog units.
-Refer to [Datadog unit for metrics documentation](https://docs.datadoghq.com/developers/metrics/#units).
+You may specify `DATADOG_AGENT_HOST` and/or `DATADOG_AGENT_PORT` environment variables if your datadog agent is runned not in same host as an app/code that you collection metrics.

+HOST?

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+In can run a dogstats-d instance in a docker container with following command:

+    $ bin/dev

+Beware that the agent will collect metrics (a lot) from docker itself and all launched docker containers.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).